mycelium-com/wallet-android/docs/multi-currency.md

 The Mycelium Wallet user is able to get the balance for the specific asset, get the list of transactions, prepare a transaction by signing it and broadcast it to the network.

+As long as a majority of crypto-currencies have their own transaction formats and address representation, the *WalletAccount* interface use templates.
+To describe the specific assets' transactions and its address representation, the custom classes implementing *GenericAddress* and *GenericTransaction* should be created and used as templates.

 Below is an example of some assets implementing *WalletAccount* interface:

 ![Image](images/accs.png)